5 minute read time

 Each email client has a different process to whitelisting your emails, so we did the groundwork for you to make it easy.
 All the instructions are available in this handy guide.

 Blocked images in email can be annoying and embarrassing for you, as the sender.
-However, they don’t have to be a big deal.
-By using these tactics the images in your email campaigns can shine in the inbox.
+However, they don’t really have to be a problem.
+By using these tactics, the images in your email campaigns can shine in the inbox.
 You don’t have to ditch your beautiful image-based designs just because of image blockers.